-According to the Registration Statement, in buying and selling securities for the Fund, FMR analyzes the credit quality of the issuer, securityspecific features, current valuation relative to alternatives in the market, short-term trading opportunities resulting from market inefficiencies, and potential future valuation.
+According to the Registration Statement, FMR will consider other factors when selecting the Fund's investments, including the credit quality of the issuer, security-specific features, current valuation relative to alternatives in the market, short-term trading opportunities resulting from market inefficiencies, and potential future valuation.
 In managing the Fund's exposure to various risks, including interest rate risk, FMR will consider, among other things, the market's overall risk characteristics, the market's current pricing of those risks, information on the Fund's competitive universe and internal views of potential future market conditions.